masc-ucsc/docs/docs/pyrope/07-typesystem.md

 a.say_hi()
 ```

-Mixin are very expressive by allowing to redefine methods.
+Mixin is very expressive by allowing redefining methods.
 If two tuples have
 the same field a tuple with the concatenated values will be created.
 This is
 likely an error with basic types but useful to handle explicit method overload.

 In a way, mixin just adds methods from two tuples to create a new tuple.
 In
-programming languages with object oriented programming (OOP) there are many
+programming languages with object-oriented programming (OOP), there are many
 keywords (`virtual`, `final`, `override`, `static`...) to constrain how methods can be
 updated/changed.
 In Pyrope, the `let` and `var` keywords can be added to any tuple
 field.
 The `let` makes the entry immutable when applied to a method, it behaves like